drjchris/sfdb/README.md

         }
     }

 It does check to make sure the ID already exists.
-If it doesn't it will `ERROR: ID 0079A not found`.
+If it doesn't it will say `sfdb ERROR: ID "0079A" not found`.

 ---
 <a name="searching-db"></a>